About Benjamin Shield

 During my third year of dental school, it became clear to me that my real love was for Rolfing.
 When I told the school that I was leaving to become a Rolfer, they (perhaps rightly so) thought I was crazy; in turn, they offered me a federal grant to do dental research at the VA hospital in Togus, Maine, thinking that this might get me to reconsider.
 I took them up on their offer.
 Even though I fell in love with Maine, I stayed true to my dream and entered the Rolf Institute in January of 1982.
 I began in Boulder, Colorado, and completed my degree in France as part of the first European class.

-From the moment of my graduation, I had the opportunity to study with some of the great teachers and practitioners of Rolfing as well as a multitude of other disciplines.
+From the moment of my graduation, I had the opportunity to study with some of the great teachers and practitioners of Rolfing, as well as a multitude of other disciplines.
 Whether it was via phone, email, or traveling in a plane or car, I kept in contact with great minds in the field and built my own base of knowledge and experience.
 I had the wonderful and rare gift of learning from some of the pioneers in bodywork.
 I often had opportunities to work side-by-side with them, teach with them, and later teach for them.
 Some of my mentors included John Upledger, D.O., Jean-Pierre Barral, D.O., Emily Conrad, Hugh Milne, D.O., and numerous others to whom I will always be grateful for their generosity, kindness, and willingness to pass along their knowledge and expertise.

-Over the next several years, I completed and received my Ph.D. degree in the field of Health Sciences.
+Over the next several years, I completed and received my Ph.D. degree in Health Sciences.
 As I continued in my practice, I, too, began to teach.
 My teaching focused on the fields of Craniosacral therapy, pediatrics, spinal mobilization, and visceral manipulation, along with courses on brain anatomy and function.
 These courses were taught throughout the United States, in Switzerland, Germany, Austria, Iceland, and Denmark.
 You will find descriptions of these classes on this website.

-One emphasis in my practice that is close to my heart is the evaluation and treatment of infants.
+One emphasis in my practice close to my heart is the evaluation and treatment of infants.
 I feel that this is the best form of preventative care.
 To paraphrase Dr. William Sutherland, the pioneer of cranial osteopathy, “As the twig is bent, so grows the tree.”
 My work with infants is child-centered and based on trust, safety, and respect.

 It is of particular importance to normalize the structure before a dysfunction becomes a template for possible structural, behavioral, sensory, learning, and developmental issues later in life.
 I was recently honored to write the forewords to the books Craniosacral Therapy for Children by Daniel Augustoni (2013), Accessing the Healing Power of the Vagus Nerve by Stanley Rosenberg (2017), and You are Your Organs by Peter Levin (2020).